awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 1. If you want to create a statically\-routed Site\-to\-Site VPN connection, get the list of internal IP ranges \(in CIDR notation\) that should be advertised across the Site\-to\-Site VPN connection to the virtual private gateway\.
 For more information, see [Route tables and VPN route priority](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNRoutingTypes.html#vpn-route-priority) in the *AWS Site\-to\-Site VPN User Guide*\.

-For information about how to use the VPC wizard with IPv4, see [Get started with Amazon VPC](vpc-getting-started.md)\.

-For information about how to use the VPC wizard with IPv6, see [VPC that supports IPv6 addressing](get-started-ipv6.md)\.
+For information about how to use Amazon VPC with IPv6, see [VPC that supports IPv6 addressing](get-started-ipv6.md)\.

 ## Recommended network ACL rules for a VPC with public and private subnets and AWS Site\-to\-Site VPN access<a name="nacl-rules-scenario-3"></a>